HaythemBM/ChurnPrediction/README.md

 ## Report Structure

+You can access the report by clicking [here](https://drive.google.com/file/d/1dlhtxCQis0jyWH3LlWhGGbzGIWxkVKcB/view?usp=sharing).

 1. **Introduction**
    - Explains the significance of churn prediction in business.
    - Describes the use of machine learning models, especially Big Data ML models.